-How to take care of a pet cockatiel
+How to take care of a pet cockatiel?

 To make your pet cockatiel feel comfortable and happy, you need to feed him every day.
-If he is not hungry or his crop needs to be touched up with a bit more seed then give it until tomorrow morning before giving any food at all in case the bird has been sitting on one side of its cage while eating because this can cause them some discomfort when they sit down due to being positioned differently than how we are used
+If he is not hungry or his crop needs to be touched up with a bit more seed then give it until tomorrow morning before giving any food at all in case the bird has been sitting on one side of its cage while eating because this can cause them some discomfort when they sit down due to being positioned differently than how we are used to seeing them.

 The best way for owners who have several birds living together as well as those owning single-species households will want to keep an eye out towards making sure everyone gets their fair share, so no individual feels left behind!

 When your pet cockatiel has health problems, it is important to take it to an avian veterinary clinic.
 Avian veterinarians are able to diagnose and treat any ailment that your pet might have.
 Another part of taking care of your pet cockatiels includes keeping them away from other pets in the household.
 Since they can become aggressive, birds should be kept in a separate area of the house.

 Adult males of the rare wild cockatiels have gray feathers with a yellow face, orange patches on the cheeks, a long, wispy, gray, and yellow crest, and prominent white patches on gray wings.
 Female and juvenile cockatiels have duller plumage than adult males.
 The male’s tail is dark gray, but the female and juvenile usually have yellowish outermost tail feathers with gray barring.
 The male’s crest is orange-yellow on top, but females and juveniles have a dark gray crest cover, with only the tips of the feathers being yellow.